Harris-Benedict Equation Calculator for Nutrition Professionals

 You can do this by using the Harris-Benedict equation calculator, which uses your client’s BMR to determine caloric requirements.
 But what is it, why is it important, and how can you use it in your nutrition practice?
-Here’s what you need to know.
+Here’s what you need to know about this BMR calculator.

 What is the Harris-Benedict equation calculator?

 However, this may not be fully accurate for certain people, as this equation doesn’t take into consideration lean body mass and the ratio of muscle-to-fat.

 To use the Harris Benedict equation, you have to determine your client’s BMR and then apply an activity factor to get an estimated number for their daily caloric needs .

-Step 1: Determine BMR.
+Step 1: Determine BMR

-- Men: BMR = 66 + (13.7 x weight in kilos) + (5 x height in cm) – (6.8 x age in years)
+- Men: BMR = 66.5 + (13.75 x weight in kilos) + (5 x height in cm) – (6.75 x age in years)

-- Women: BMR = 655 + (9.6 X weight in kilos) + (1.8 X height in cm) – (4.7 x age in years).
+- Women: BMR = 655.1 + (9.563 X weight in kilos) + (1.85 X height in cm) – (4.676 x age in years)

-Step 2: Take the BMR number and multiply it by the appropriate activity factor.
+Step 2: Take the BMR number and multiply it by the appropriate activity factor

-- Sedentary–little or no exercise (BMR x 1.2)
+- Sedentary: little or no exercise (BMR x 1.2)

-- Light activity–light exercise/sports 1-3 days/week (BMR x 1.375)
+- Light activity: light exercise/sports 1-3 days/week (BMR x 1.375)

-- Moderately active–moderate exercise/sports 3-5 days/week (BMR x 1.55)
+- Moderately active: moderate exercise/sports 3-5 days/week (BMR x 1.55)

-- Very active–hard exercise/sports 6-7 days/week (BMR x 1.725)
+- Very active: hard exercise/sports 6-7 days/week (BMR x 1.725)

-- Extra active–very hard daily exercise/sports & physical job or 2X day training (BMR x 1.9)
+- Extra active: very hard daily exercise/sports & physical job or 2X day training (BMR x 1.9)